project-open-data/project-open-data.github.io/index.md

 ## Town Hall Presentations and Comments

-See the presentations and comments submitted from the public in response to the Federal Register Notice posted here:
+See the [agenda](https://www.federalregister.gov/articles/2014/09/05/2014-21213/notice-of-the-data-transparency-town-hall-meeting), presentations, and comments submitted from the public in response to the Federal Register Notice.

 ## How to Contribute